Chiropractic Marketing Programs that

 If you’re not shooting for the top rank in a Google search my suggestion is to save your money.
 You don’t need to have a website for patient education.
 It doesn’t work, and there are much better things that you can put your money into.
 On the other hand if you are serious about chiropractic online marketing our team at Inception Chiropractic Websites is here to help.

 CLICK HERE to check out an article I wrote about the Top 20 Chiropractic Website Companies.

-In 2016 Google is making a pretty big push to get people using Adwords.
+In 2016 Google made a pretty big push to get people using Adwords.
 The color of the ads have changed making it very difficult for people to decipher between ads and organic results.
 Added to that Google is not starting to offer a paid ads spot in the Google Maps area.